Advanced Practice Consultant – Wound Ostomy & Continence

 COMMON PROBLEMS WITH URINARY CATHETER CARE AT HOME:

 - Leaking around the catheter.
 This may be caused by bladder spasms.
 Check the tubing and bag— if you can see urine, the catheter is still draining.
 Although this can be distressing, it is not an emergency.
-Place a pad to absorb leakage and let the health care provider know.
+Put a pad in place to absorb leakage and let the health care provider know.
 If the person in your care reports pain and/or there is no urine in the tubing or bag, there could be a blockage (see below for directions).
 Some people with diseases like multiple sclerosis, Parkinson’s disease, paraplegia and quadriplegia experience muscle spasms that will also affect the bladder.
-If the person you are caring for is having symptoms of their disease that day, they may also have more problems with their bladder.
+If the person you are caring for is having symptoms of their illness that day, they may also have more problems with their bladder.

 - If there has been no drainage in a four hour period, check the following:

 - Has the person been drinking at least 8-10 glasses of fluid in the last 24 hours?

 - Is the tubing kinked?

 - Has the person been sitting or lying on the tubing or catheter?